 In some cases, we might need to carry out an extraordinary review of an AEI and/or practice learning partner.

-This could be after an incident that presents a risk to public protection, or when an AEI is seen to be either unaware of an incident or not to have effectively managed its risks.
+This could be after an incident that presents a risk to public protection, the student learning environment or when an AEI is seen to be either unaware of an incident or not to have effectively managed its risks.

 Previous monitoring reviews